Type 2 diabetes - self-care

 - Check the feeling in your feet

 - Check the skin and bones of your feet and legs

 - Examine the back of your eyes

-- Make sure your cholesterol and triglyceride levels are healthy (every year)
+- Cholesterol and triglyceride levels are healthy (every year)